mtalyat/BPAD/README.md

 This library provides two basic functionalities.
 The first is parsing Patterns, and the other is evaluating them.
 To learn more, check out the **Getting Started** section below.

 ## Examples

+If we want a “Ask for information” pattern where a player asks for input, gets input from another player within 5 seconds, and then uses that input within 20 seconds…
+`Ask for input -> {5s}Acknowledge input -> {20s}Use input => Ask for information`

+If we want a “Panicking” pattern where a player gives a status update or asks for help, 2 or more times in a row within 4 seconds of each other…
+`{4s}Ask for help[2+] | {4s} Status update[2+] => Panicking`

+If we want a “Panicking” pattern where a player gives a status update, and then asks for help, or vice versa, within 4 seconds of each other…
+`(Ask for help | Status update) -> {4s}(Ask for help | Status update) => Panicking`

+If we want a “Detailed planning session” where a player gives a goal set and at least one define task, all within 1 minute of planning…
+`(Goal set & {5s}Define task[+]) -> {60s}Planning => Detailed planning session`

 ##Syntax